EV Mythbusting

 FACT:

-An electric vehicle costs significantly less than a gas-powered vehicle over the two vehicle’s lifetimes.
+An electric vehicle costs significantly less than a gas-powered vehicle over the vehicle’s lifetime.

 Upfront costs are dropping for all electric vehicles, with many new EVs already being cost-competitive with new gas vehicles.
 And, an increasing number of used EVs are becoming available with even more affordable price tags.